On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

 \end{enumerate}

-The method of finding possible slope sequences in (2) is using a criterion for embeddings of a simple algebra into another one over a local field (see \cite{yu:embed} and Section~\ref{sec:63}).
+The method of finding possible slope sequences in (2) uses a criterion for embeddings of a simple algebra into another one over a local field (see \cite{yu:embed} and Section~\ref{sec:63}).
 This gives a description for possible slope sequences.
 Then we construct a separably quasi-polarized \dieu $\calO_\bfB$-module realizing each possible slope sequence.
 The construction is divided into the supersingular part and non-supersingular part.
-For the supersingular part we write down a separably quasi-polarized superspecial \dieu $\calO_\bfB$-module that also satisfies the determinant condition.
-For the definition of the determinant condition; see Section~\ref{sec:52}.
-The construction of such a \dieu module is given in Section~\ref{sec:08}.
+For the supersingular part we can even write down a separably quasi-polarized superspecial \dieu $\calO_\bfB$-module that also satisfies the determinant condition.
 For the non-supersingular part we use the ``double construction''; see Lemma~\ref{71}.
-The construction easily produces a separable $\calO_{\bfB}$-linear polarization.
-However, a \dieu $\calO_\bfB$-module obtained in this way rarely satisfies the determinant condition; also see Remark~\ref{81}.
-In fact, given a possible slope sequence $\nu$ as in (2) or in Theorem~\ref{73}, it is not always possible to construct a \dieu $\calO_\bfB$-module $M$ with slope sequence $\nu$ which both admits a separable $\calO_\bfB$-linear quasi-polarization and satisfies the determinant condition.
-We will discuss this in more details in the minimal case later.
+The ``double construction'' easily produces a separable $\calO_{\bfB}$-linear polarization.
+However, a \dieu $\calO_\bfB$-module obtained in this manner rarely satisfies the determinant condition (see Remark~\ref{74}).
+In fact, given a possible slope sequence $\nu$ as in (2) (see Theorem~\ref{73} for a precise description), it is not always possible to construct a \dieu $\calO_\bfB$-module $M$ with slope sequence $\nu$ which {\it both} admits a separable $\calO_\bfB$-linear quasi-polarization and satisfies the determinant condition.
+We will discuss this in more detail in the minimal case later (cf.~Theorem~\ref{1.2}).